-The best thing about this lunch idea it that it can be adapted in so many fun ways.
-We went with the classic ham and cheese (because thats what we had on hand) but the possibilities are endless.
+The best thing about sandwich kabobs it that they can be adapted in so many fun ways.
+We went with the classic ham and cheese (because that’s what we had on hand) but the possibilities are endless.

-- Ham and Cheese– ham, cheese, and bread
+- Classic Ham and Cheese– Ham, cheese, and bread.

-- Peanut butter and Jelly– put sticky sides together and separate with a piece of fruit.
+- Homemade Peanutbutter and Jelly– put sticky sides together and separate with a piece of fruit.

-- BLT– Bacon, lettuce, tomato with a a ranch dipping sauce.
+- Bombastic BLT– Bacon, lettuce, tomato with a a ranch dipping sauce.

-- Cheese Meat Veggie– Cheese cube, rolled deli meat, cucumbers, and tomato.
+- Cheesy Meat Veggie Combo – Cheese cube, rolled deli meat, cucumbers, and tomato.

-- Greek– Salami, banana pepper, olives, tomato, feta cheese, and bread.
+- Greek Bliss – Salami, banana pepper, olives, tomato, feta cheese, and bread.

-- Pizza– Mozzarella cheese, French bread, tomatoes, and pepperoni.
+- Italian Pizza– Mozzarella cheese, French bread, tomatoes, and pepperoni.

-- Cobb– Hard boiled egg, roasted chicken, bread, tomato, cheese, avocado.
+- Cobb Salad Supreme – Hard boiled egg, roasted chicken, bread, tomato, cheese, avocado.
 (Honey mustard for dipping)

-- Club– Bacon, lettuce, tomato, deli turkey, and cheddar cheese.
+- Club House Special– Bacon, lettuce, tomato, deli turkey, and cheddar cheese.

-- Chicken Salad– Roasted chicken, grapes, and lettuce.
+- Classic Chicken Salad– Roasted chicken, grapes, and lettuce.

-- Hot Dog– Hot dogs, pickles, onions, and soft buns.
+- Hot Dog Delight– Hot dogs, pickles, onions, and soft buns.